JpTamer/FirstReactProject/README.md

 # Amalfi — Italian Restaurant React App

 Welcome to Amalfi, a restaurant application built with React and Vite.
-Amalfi lets customers view a delicious Italian menu, add items to their cart, review and place orders, and track the progress of their order, all in a seamless and modern web interface.
+Amalfi lets customers view a delicious Italian menu, add items to their cart, review and place orders, and track the progress of orders in real time.

 ## Features